 Hi!
 My name is Tristan.
 I’m a long-time data analyst and startup executive.
-Most recently, I’m the founder of Fishtown Analytics, co-creator of dbt, and pioneer of the analytics engineering workflow.
+Most recently, I’m the founder of dbt Labs, co-creator of dbt, and pioneer of the analytics engineering workflow.

 If analytics engineering is a new term for you, we wrote a guide on the topic.
 The TL;DR for me comes down to creating and disseminating knowledge within organizations.
 Decomposed to a bullet point list, you can think of the primary components of analytics engineering as: